Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

 The \textbf{topology of topic evolution} refers to the study and representation of how topics, themes, or concepts develop and change over time within a given corpus of texts or discourses in a topological space/structure.
 This concept is particularly relevant in fields where understanding the temporal dynamics of topics can provide insights into trends, shifts in public opinion, or the development of scientific or cultural themes.

-Thus, \citet{sami2017simplified} utilizes TDA to visualize the relationship between words in a text block, words in a corpus, and text blocks in a corpus.
-They visualize both local context (i.e., each text block in a set of sentences), and global context (i.e., occurrence of extracted words in the corpus) features.
+Sami et al. \cite{sami2017simplified} utilizes TDA to visualize the relationship between words in a text block, words in a corpus, and text blocks in a corpus.
+Text blocks represent a chapter/section in a book, a document in a media corpus, and a webpage in a web corpus \cite{sami2017simplified}.
+They visualize both local context (i.e., each text block in a set of sentences) and global context (i.e., occurrence of extracted words in the corpus) features.
 These features are extracted by using the circular topology to represent words.
+Then, the peripheral nature of the text block and corpus can be visualized using these features.
+With the Local context features, dimension reduction is achieved by stemming the prefixes and suffixes of words.
+For the Global context features, word movement is captured, which analyzes topic evolution.
 Finally, findings reveal that using the circular topology in 2D space, core words from the corpus stay close to the center, and the explanatory words remain close to the circle's periphery.